Danica and Alessandro

 My primary second body carried on my Cotton Carrier harness system was my Sony a7R3. (my review of the a7R3 is here) One of the best things about the a7R3 is the combination of great resolution and dynamic range, which helped me in some of the challenging lighting conditions when shooting the smoke bomb sequences in the trees.

 This photo was actually quite dark to begin with due to the fact that I had been shooting with the Canon body and quickly switched over to the Sony for different framing.
-Obviously you have a fairly narrow window of shooting opportunity before the smoke bomb dies off, so I wasn’t taking time to review the back of the screen.
+Obviously you have a fairly narrow window of shooting opportunity before the smoke bomb dies off, so I wasn’t taking time to review the back of the screen (by the way, if you are interested in experimenting with smoke bomb photography, here’s a great article that will teach you the basics.)
 I have solved the issue with my Metz 64 AF-1 flash units being designed for Canon E-TTL by just having a Yongnuo YN-622C-TX wireless command unit on the hotshoe of each camera, and then I put my flash units on separate channels with Yongnuo YN-622C wireless triggers mounted to the flashes.
 I just put the flash command unit in Manual HSS (High Speed Sync) mode and control the power output from the TX command units.
 This system seems to work well, and allows me to make quick adjustments on the fly and not worry about shutter speed due to being in HSS mode.
 Because the flash units are wirelessly controlled, I just use a few assistants (or even a few helpful volunteers from the wedding party) to hold my lights at the height/angles that I want.
 I help shape and soften the lights by using the Lite Genius Super-Scoops on them (you can see my video review of these light modifiers here:).
 I had last used the Sony in a different setting, however, and I didn’t realize I needed to turn up power to the flashes for these shots…until I reviewed them after the smoke bomb had died off.
 The great news was the dynamic range of the Sony a7R3 made it easy to recover the image and turn it into a beautifully dynamic shot that was one of my personal favorites from the day.
 I had a similar recover on the shot below, as my assistant holding the flash on the left side of the group had gotten distracted and wasn’t pointing their flash unit in the right direction, leaving the bridesmaid on the left side of the image severely underexposed.
 No problem.
 A little selective exposure addition and shadow recovery in post, and the end result is very cool.

 I used a total of three different lenses on the a7R3: the Laowa 15mm f/2 Zero D for the wide angle/interior shots.
 It shines in this setting due to being very sharp, having extremely low distortion, and is also wonderfully compact, making it an easy lens to bring along.
 You can see my review here.